 |

-brickworks used to make bricks for the locality using the top layers of brown
+Bedfordshire brickworks used to make bricks for the locality using the top

-Oxford clay or ‘callow’.
-In the late 19th century vast deposits of consistent
+layers of brown Oxford clay or ‘callow’.
+In the late 19th century vast

 Bedfordshire County Life Magazine Issue 14 |